 In the INT function, inside the parentheses, the value in cell C5 is divided by 12 as 1 foot is equal to 12 inches.
 INT function simply rounds down to its nearest integer value.
 Actually, it returns the integer part of the number, removing any decimal portion.

-And a single quote is put inside a quotation mark to mean feet sign, with an ampersand (&) operator which is concatenated with the INT function.
+A single quote is put inside a quotation mark to mean feet sign, with an ampersand (&) operator which is concatenated with the INT function.

 Next part of the formula is as below: